wesleydeal/deal.digital/content/now.md

 	* GitHub

 The idea being that I could have a browser-agnostic setup of bookmarks and search providers that I could easily share with others or use on an unfamiliar computer.

+A lot of the ideas here probably belong on a future /ideas page.

 ## Fitness